-Shinnosuke Hayashi President & COO Representative Member of the Board
+Shinnosuke Hayashi President & COO entative Member of the Board

-Message from the President & COO Continuing to Create New Value to Become a Company That Thrives in This Era of Change
+Message from the President & COO That Thrives in This Era of Change

 My Ambitions and Determination as the Newly Appointed President

 In June 2023, I was appointed as president & COO, inheriting the management baton that has been gradually passed down over the more than 70 years since DENSO's founding.
 Taking on this new position has been a truly awe-inspiring experience for me.
 I have taken over the business foundation built up by my predecessors and will strive to further reinforce it moving forward.
 At the same time, I will draw on DENSO's culture that has been cultivated through our long history as I put forth every effort in my new position to ensure that we evolve and prosper as a company that creates new value in this era of change, backed by the support of all of our stakeholders.